akseidel/pywordletool/worddata/wordlist_log.md

 * miasm, Was a Wordlebot added word, but then later removed.
 Edited here 11/16/23
 * mussy, Was a Wordlebot added word, but then later removed.
 Edited here 11/16/23
 * pubis, Was a Wordlebot added word, but then later removed.
 Edited here 11/16/23
+* doxed, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* fogie, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* hiree, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* odeum, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* psyop, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* pwned, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* resod, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* rewon, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* shlub, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* yeesh, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* zowie, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24